telefonicaid/fiware-orion/doc/manuals/devel/semaphores.md

 * Both **Read and Write** operations

 None meaning that the semaphore isn't used.
-The way this semaphore works is set using the CLI option `-reqMutexPolicy`.
+The operation mode of this semaphore is set using the CLI option `-reqMutexPolicy`.
 Default value is "Both Read and	Write operations".

 This semaphore is used for each and every request to the database - **only** by top level functions of mongoBackend, i.e. those functions that are external and called by service routines.

 ## Transaction ID Semaphore
 The *Transaction ID Semaphore* resides in `lib/common/sem.cpp` and its semaphore variable is `transSem`.
 The functions to take/give the semaphore are  `transSemTake` and `transSemGive`.

 Each REST request that Orion receives is given a unique **Transaction ID**: